virtualstaticvoid/riveter/README.md

 5. Create new Pull Request

 ## License
 Released under the MIT License.
-See the [LICENSE][LICENSE.txt] file for further details.
+See the [LICENSE](LICENSE.txt) file for further details.